Jammy2211/PyAutoGalaxy/docs/general/workspace.rst

 `installation instructions <https://pyautogalaxy.readthedocs.io/en/latest/general/installation.html#installation-with-pip>`_
 for how to downloaded and configure the workspace.

+The ``README.rst`` files distributed throughout the workspace describe every folder and file, and specify if examples are for beginner or advanced users.

 New users should begin by checking out the following parts of the workspace.

 HowToGalaxy